bardbess/til/bible/passover.md

 When Matthew records that Christ and his apostles sung an hymn and went to the Mount of Olives, they were following the prescribed Passover tradition of reciting "**Hallel**".
 The first two psalms, 113 and 114, were recited before the meal, the remaining psalms 115-118, are recited at this point.

+“Hall-el-lu-jah.”
+Hallel means praise—hallelujah, praise to God.
+The Hallel, often known as the Egyptian Hallel is found in Psalms 113–118.
+It was called the Egyptian Hallel because it was sung at national feasts like the Passover, which the Jews would celebrate their deliverance out of Egypt.